terraref/tutorials/README.md

 # Tutorials

-Learn to use TERRA REF data and software
+## An introduction to the use of TERRA REF data and software

-Note that many of these tutorials have complex dependencies.
+Many of these tutorials have complex dependencies.

+### Data Access

+The first research-grade version of TERRA REF data products will be released in November 2018.
+Before that, we will make evaluation releases available: the alpha version was released in November 2016 and the beta version will be released in 2017.

+make the data available for evaluation with the goal of receiving feedback. are making
+Many access data that is available online, though most require authentication.

+Some make use of very large files that are available.
 These can be launched from within the [TERRA REF Sensor Data Portal](https://terraref.ncsa.illinois.edu) (requires account / access).

-Also try:

-* mybinder.org/repo/terraref/rstudio (for R tutorials under traits/)
-* mybinder.org/repo/terraref/rstudio-geospatial (for R tutorials under sensors/)
-* mybinder.org/repo/terraref/jupyter-plantcv (for PlantCV tutorial)
-* mybinder.org/repo/terraref/jupyter-netcdf (Python tutorials under sensors/)
+###

-## Links
+### Links

-to quick-start documentation, README's, code for learning and applied examples
+TODO: add links to quick-start documentation, README's, code for learning and applied examples

+* Data portal: terraref.org/data
+* Docker Images on Docker Hub: hub.docker.com/terraref
+*
+### References

 ### Slides